centreon/centreon-documentation/en/monitoring/discovery/hosts-discovery.md

 A *mapper* is an object letting you map an attribute's value of a discovered item to a property of a future host.

-There is four types of *mappers*:
+There is six types of *mappers*:

   - Association: map an attribute's value to a common host property like name, alias or IP,
   - Macro: map an attribute's value to a host custom macro,
   - Template: add a host template,
-  - Monitoring: choose from which monitoring server will be monitored the host.
+  - Monitoring: choose from which monitoring server will be monitored the host,
+  - Exclusion: exclude a subset of hosts based on their attributs,
+  - Inclusion: include a subset of hosts that may be excluded.

 For all those *mappers*, conditions can be applied to choose whether or not the mapping will actually occur.